 Once free I lay it on a blue tarp, wrap it up as if it were a diaper and tie it in place.
 It is usually too heavy to carry through my garden, down the 7 stairs, around to the front and then into the basement, I’m guessing 200lbs+.
 I get it on a dolly, roll it to the stairs, skid it down a plank, get it back on the dolly and wheel it around through my street grade basement door, get it close and then stand it up where it will spend the winter.
 I stand it, because it never really stops growing.

 Ensete don’t have a freeze response.
-If its cold enough they just die.
+If its cold enough they just die, first the essential meristem.
 But, they do have a drought response.
 This storage technique is taking advantage of its drought response.
 A cool room will slow the metabolism rate down to the point where it won’t exhaust its reserves before it gets through the winter.
 When under drought stess an Ensete, unable to draw moisture from the surrounding soil, none in this case, will draw moisture and nutrients, from its outer most leaves back down to the bud to keep growing.
 Over time, in storage, the outer most growth will dry like raisins until its crisp while new leaves continue to slowly form and extend.
 40º-45º is probably ideal.
 (Mine is too warm!
 Oh well!!)
 This will slow metabolism.
-There is no need to light the space and low light will encourage the formation of fragile thin walled cells that will be shed when the plant is returned to the garden.
+There is no need to light the space and low light will encourage the formation of fragile, thin walled, etiolated, cells that will be shed when the plant is returned to the garden.
 You want to minimize the time in storage as this will lead to more tissue being metabolized and weakening the plant.
 Now you can see why damage done to the top growth before you bring it into storage will reduce the ‘reserves’ the plant has to use and result in a smaller weaker plant in the spring when it is planted out.
+A lot of people cut their bananas off low, just above the rhizome and meristem.
+I prefer to leave more of the p-stem in place for the reasons above.

-When the weather has warmed and stabilized enough, you can bring it out.
-I cut the weak, blanched growth off that has appeared over the winter.
+When the weather has warmed and stabilized enough, after your last freezing lows, when highs are consistently above the mid 50’s and are supportive of active growth, you can bring it out.
+I cut the weak, etiolated, blanched growth off that has appeared over the winter.
 The plant will still be heavy.
 I’ve never weighed it going in or coming out, but I wouldn’t be surprised if it lost half of its water weight.
 Prepare the hole.
 I usually add and work in compost.
 Part of the process is to loosen the soil so the Ensete can ‘settle’ in to its spot.
 Don’t bother trying to fan out the roots or ‘build’ a center cone to stand the plant on.
 Whatever you do will be crushed by the weight of the plant.
 Don’t bury the crown or bud in an attempt ‘brace’ it.
 Set upright on ‘loose’ soil without any leaf blades to catch wind, the plant will tend to stay solidly in place.
-It will shed its old damaged roots and initiate new ones soon enough and re-anchoring the plant.
+It will shed its old damaged roots and initiate new ones soon enough, re-anchoring the plant.
 I’ve never had one topple in a spring wind before.
 Over time cut away the dried husks of the old leaves, but be careful not to cut into of the healthy growth as that could compromise it.
 Fertilize and water as needed and you’re good to go for another cycle.